Securing the future of overnight ‘sleep in’ support

 We have repeatedly called on the government to resolve the inconsistent and confusing way in which overnight support – where staff sleep through the night but are on site to respond to requests for care if needed – is paid and funded.

 The current situation fails to fully recognise the contribution that staff make to improving people’s lives.

 The latest impasse on sleep in payments relates to a Court of Appeal judgment last year (in the joined cases of Mencap v Tomlinson-Blake and Shannon v Rampersad in July 2018) that overturned a previous decision.
 The latest judgment meant that sleep in workers do not have to be paid the national minimum wage throughout the night.
-However, this could change now Unison is granted its recent Supreme Court application to challenge the Court of Appeal judgment.
-The uncertainty will disrupt investment in services and also puts a strain on employer and employee relations.
+However, this could change since Unison was granted a Supreme Court application to challenge the Court of Appeal judgment.
+The Supreme Court hearing took place over two days in February 2020 and we are now awaiting the judgment.

 VODG is committed to ensuring that:

 - the future of essential overnight services for people who rely on them are secured – with a sustainable market and workforce to support people at night

 - the ongoing disruption and distraction on this issue ceases – through clear government action and guidance

 - commissioners, providers and the workforce are clear on the future provision, and costs, for sleep in support – with detailed and consistent guidance.

 We will post a VODG position statement and media brief on this issue once the Supreme Court judgment has been handed down.